A Few Steps to Swifter Turn Times

 Appraising is a constantly changing profession.
-Commonly, it seems, appraisers are asked to include more information or have steps added to their appraisal process.
-All of this is to ensure their client is presented with the best data available.
-To keep up with the continuously changing requirements, Graham Appraisal is always seeking additional tools and improving processes to increase efficiency so we can do more work for quickly.
-Since Graham Appraisal knows that time is important to everyone, we've listed some things you can do to speed up the process on any appraisals ordered with Graham Appraisal.
+Every year, it seems, appraisers are asked to include additional information or have steps added to their data gathering.
+All of this is to guarantee the end user is presented with the best data possible.
+In order to stay current with the constantly changing requirements, Graham Appraisal is continuously seeking new tools and tweaking processes in order to increase efficiency so we can do more work for you.
+Since Graham Appraisal knows that time is important to everyone, here are some tips you can do to lessen turn times whenever you order an appraisal with Graham Appraisal.

 - Are you ordering appraisals online?

-- When you order online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and you don't have to wonder whether the order was received.
+- By ordering online, you receive automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+No longer do we have to manually enter information from a fax, and nor will you wonder whether we received the request.

 - There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or an assignment we're working on for you, don't hesitate to call us at
+If you have any questions about your property or a job we're working on for you, don't hesitate to call us at

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how unique characteristics contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we will find out on our own anyway, and knowing them as soon as possible makes your report arrive more quickly.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we'd find out on our own, knowing them early on makes your report arrive faster.

-Hearing from you -- someone they have been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely decrease the appraisal inspection time.
-Please feel free to point your customers to our website, where we have several pages of helpful information for homeowners and others regarding the appraisal process.
-They can even call us if they want to meet our staff and learn more about our services.
-Remind them it's in their interest to set the appointment soon!
+Coming from you -- a person they have been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the appraisal inspection time.
+Our website has numerous pages of relevant information about the appraisal process for homeowners.
+I encourage you to share it with your customers.
+Have them call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment soon!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is available instantly to you online.
-It's never been easier and faster to track your report's status.
+As we complete each important milestone in an assignment, that information is available instantly to you online.
+There's no faster or easier way to track the status of your report.